 7. Don’t Expect Regular Pats on the Back

-Because they work behind the scenes, cardiac sonographers are some of the “unsung” heroes of the hospital team.
-You will quickly realize that being a medical sonographer is often a thankless job.
-Anyone looking to enter this field shouldn’t expect to receive regular praise or recognition – it’s your job to put your best work forward each and every day!
+Because they work behind the scenes, cardiac sonographers are some of the “unsung” heroes of the allied healthcare team.
+Being a medical sonographer is often a thankless job, and anyone looking to enter this field shouldn’t expect to receive regular praise or recognition – it’s your job to put your best work forward each and every day!

 is basing your applications on the shifts and days you prefer to work.
-If you’re raising a family and desire a more traditional 9-5 workday, consider applying to an outpatient clinic that provides more regular first-shift hours.
-If you function better at night, consider applying to work at a hospital.
-Chances are that hospitals need a cardiac ultrasound tech on staff at all times.
-If you decide to work on a part-time basis, some locations will probably expect you to come in during the weekends, at nights, or even on holidays.
+If you’re raising a family and desire a more traditional 9-5 workday, an outpatient clinic might provide more regular first-shift hours.
+If you function better during second or third shifts, hospitals need a cardiac ultrasound tech on staff at all times.
+Some locations may expect you to come in during the weekends, at nights, or even on holidays.